Skip to content

 The particular location that day?
 It was a lane running parallel with Johnson Park.
 Rough ground just off the top end of Coronation Avenue, Yeovil, Somerset.

 And the answer?
-The answer was that I’d been wearing the same clothes, khaki shorts and a striped T shirt, (clothing that was already too big for me), for 5, 6, 7 … who knows how many days in a row?
+The answer was that I’d been wearing the same clothes, underwear, khaki shorts and a striped T shirt, (clothing that was already too big for me), for 5, 6, 7 or more days in a row?

 Bridport harbour 1959